 Strategies and Focus

 Our tutors are experts at helping students develop personalized study plans that fit their needs.
-Tutors might focus on strategic timing or specific sections of the exam at different times of the year to allow you to best superscore your tests.
+Depending on what your student needs, tutors might focus on strategic timing or specific sections of the exam at different times of the year to allow you to most effectively study and then superscore your tests.

 Conclusion